-This demonstrates the before and after of bringing their ears forward.
+This demonstrates the before and after of telling them to bring their ears forward.

 Same before and after from the side.
 Sometimes I call this "turtling," because they feel like a turtle coming out of their shell.
 It is a bit uncomfortable or unnatural, but the results are always worth it.